 Paul Nolan, Vice President, Tax & Government Affairs, McCormick & Company, Inc.

-Jon Traub, Managing Principal, Tax Policy Group, Deloitte Tax LLP
+Jon Traub, Managing Principal, Tax Policy Group, Washington National Tax, Deloitte Tax LLP

 L. Randall Wray, Senior Scholar, Levy Economics Institute and Professor of Economics, Bard College

 Breakout roundtable discussions on navigating transformational changes in the global business environment

 12:50 pm - 1:40 pm ET

 Changing Global Business Models and “Made in America” Initiatives

 Hear tax executives and trade experts discuss how tax, trade, and other policies weigh into supply chain determinations and global business models.
 The panel will also discuss how pivots from pre-pandemic to the pandemic are impacting decision making for 2021 and beyond.
 Panelists will debate how tax and trade policies may change with the elections, including a discussion on “Made in America” initiatives, with a focus on how these potential future policy changes will impact supply chains and how any resulting alterations to supply chains will be implemented.

 Tadd Fowler, Vice President – Treasury, Assistant Treasurer, and Global Tax Operations, Procter & Gamble

 Jeffrey Gerrish, Partner, CFIUS and Foreign Investment Reviews; National Security; International Trade, Skadden Arps Slate Meagher & Flom LLP